MixedRealityLab/nottreal/README.md

 ### 1. Install Python and PortAudio

 NottReal requires some Python dependencies.
 You should ensure [Python 3.7](http://python.org) or higher is installed on your system.
 If asked during install, install `pip` also.
+Note that if you intend to compile NottReal into a binary using PyInstaller, you [must use Python 3.7](https://github.com/pyinstaller/pyinstaller/issues/4311).

 #### 1a.
 Windows-specific instructions